SB2318/UltimateHealth/CONTRIBUTING.md

 - Which branch should I target for my Pull Request?

-main → Mobile app and core project contributions web → Web application contributions
+For mobile app and core project contributions, target the main branch.
+For web application contributions, target the web branch.
 Always verify the target branch before creating your PR.

 -  How do I know whether an issue belongs to the mobile app or web app?